- Terms Of Service

 Ting’s Equipment will at all times remain the personal property of Ting, it successors or assigns, and may be removed by us upon the termination of this Agreement.

-In the event you have identified the boundaries of the Premises to us in connection with the location of Ting’s Equipment, the cost of relocation of any of Ting’s Equipment due to an error in such identification will be the responsibility of Customer.
+In the event you have identified the boundaries of the Premises to us in connection with the location of Ting’s Equipment, the cost of relocation of any of Ting’s Equipment due to an error in such identification will be your responsibility.

 It is the your responsibility to locate and mark any private utilities.
 Any damage caused to private utilities due to an error in such identification will be your responsibility.